OpenSPP/documentation/docs/glossary.rst

    Compliance and noncompliance (of conditionalities)
        Compliance refers to the carrying out of specific :term:`conditionalities<conditionalities>` or :term:`co-responsibilities<co-responsibilities>` required for participation in the program by :term:`beneficiaries<beneficiaries>`.
-Noncompliance refers to the failure to carry out said :term:`conditionalities<conditionalities>`.
+Noncompliance refers to the failure to carry out said conditionalities.

        | 🇫🇷 Conformité et non-conformité (aux conditionnalités)
        | 🇪🇸 Cumplimiento e incumplimiento (de las condicionalidades)